 The takeaway

 Accessibility has crossed the line from “nice-to-have” to a system requirement.
-The 2025 regulatory crunch makes non-compliance visible and costly, but the larger prize is the untapped audience and brand lift that inclusive design unlocks.
+Regulatory enforcement — the EAA active since June 2025, ADA Title II digital deadlines arriving in April 2026 — makes non-compliance visible and costly, but the larger prize is the untapped audience and brand lift that inclusive design unlocks.

 You can sprint through a last-minute remediation, or you can adopt tooling, processes, and a culture that make every new document born accessible.
 Nutrient exists for the latter: WCAG 2.2 baked into the SDK core, evidence on paper for procurement, and a headless model that keeps your brand intact.